A calculus for flow categories: A calculus of flow category moves

 \begin{definition} A framed flow category $\cC$ is of \emph{homological width $r$} if the reduced homology $\widetilde{H}_*(\cC;\Z)$ and cohomology $\widetilde{H}^\ast(\cC;\Z)$ are only supported in degrees $n$, $n+1$,\dots, $n+r$, for some $n\in\Z$.
 We call the framed flow category \emph{trivial}, if its reduced integral homology vanishes.

 The framed flow category is of \emph{width $r$} if for all objects $x\in \Ob(\cC)$ we have $\gr{x}\in \{n,n+1,\ldots,n+r\}$ for some $n\in \Z$. \end{definition}

-Recall that for any finitely generated free chain complex over $\Z$ there is a basis $C_r\cong U_r\oplus V_r$ such that the differentials $d_r:C_{r+1}\to C_r$ vanish on $V_r$ and the matrix of $d_r|_{U_r}$ has the form where $D$ is injective and diagonal with $D_{ii}|D_{i+1\,i+1}$.
-If we are moreover allowed to add or remove cancelling generators in adjacent homological degrees these matrices can be changed so that the diagonal entries of $D$ are all prime powers different from $\pm1$.
+Recall that given a finitely generated free chain complex over $\Z$ there is a basis inducing direct sum decompositions $C_r\cong U_r\oplus V_r$, such that the differentials have matrices of the form where $D$ is injective and diagonal with $D_{ii}|D_{i+1\,i+1}$.
+If we are moreover allowed to add or remove cancelling generators in adjacent homological degrees these matrices can be changed so that the diagonal entries of $D$ are, up to sign, all prime powers different from $\pm1$.
 Call such a basis the \emph{primary Smith normal form} for the chain complex.

+Observe that in this form the basis elements of $V_r$ are a basis for $H_r(C)$ and the images of the basis elements of $U_{r+1}$ under $d_{r+1}$ are exactly the relators presenting the primary decomposition of the torsion part of the abelian group $H_r(C)$.

 A framed flow category $\cC$ determines a based chain complex $(C_*,d)$.
 The basis of $C_r$ is given by the objects $a$ of $\cC$ with $|a|=r$.
 If $|a|=r$ and $|b|=r-1$ then the $(a,b)$ entry in the matrix of $d_{r-1}$ is given by the signed count of the points in $\M(a,b)$.